alexm118/aws-gradle-plugin/cloudformation.md

 gradle createS3Bucket
 ```

+`CreateStackTask` will treat the following statuses as a successful creation:
+* CREATE_COMPLETE
+* UPDATE_COMPLETE

+It will treat the following statuses as a failed stack creation:
+* CREATE_FAILED
+* ROLLBACK_FAILED
+* UPDATE_ROLLBACK_COMPLETE
+* UPDATE_ROLLBACK_FAILED

+The current behavior is to wait until the stack reaches either a failure state or a successful state.

-And when we want to clean up we can run:
+Now when we want to clean up we can run:

 ```sh
 gradle deleteS3Bucket